-\Discipline referrals refer to office referrals, or Level 3 or Level 4 behavior infractions, according to the information in the school-wide PBS portion of the handbook.
+Discipline referrals refer to Major behavior infractions, as explained in the PBS Section of the handbook.

 Any student accruing 10 discipline/attendance referrals will be ineligible to participate in extracurricular activities for 45 school days.
 Any additional referrals during the 45-day period will result in an additional 5 days added on to the ineligibility period.